 This will flash all of the needed files.
 If you are on a Mac or other computer you will need to type;

-This will push all of the files and update your device to the latest official release of Android 7.1.2 Nougat right from Google.
-The files will start sending and installing and your Nexus device may reboot.
+This will push all of the files and update your device to the latest official release of Android 7.1.2 Nougat.
+The files will start sending and installing and Nexus devices may reboot.
 Take a look at the new updating animation, and wait for the process to complete.
 The logo screen may stay for a long time.
 Don’t unplug the device.
 This may last 10 minutes or longer.
 When Android prompts you to complete setup you can unplug the Nexus.
 It took less than two minutes for us.

 It’s worth noting that some users may experience a “missing system.img” error and the installation will be aborted.
 This is because the way you’re trying to flash the update.
 Instructions on how to get around this can be found right here.
-Essentially users will need to unzip the update.zip folder and move all the images to the original folder we mentioned above, then manually flash them one by one, vs the flash-all command we’re using here.
+Essentially users will need to unzip the update.zip folder and move all the images to the original folder we mentioned above, then manually flash them one by one.
+Instead of using the flash-all command mentioned above.
 Only do this if you run into issues with missing images.
 It takes a few more steps, but works all the same.
+The latest Google developer tools broke ADB too, so some may run into other issues.
+If so, use our method instead of Google’s official tools.